mgold/awesome-data-viz-people/John_Maeda.md

 product, but also of the user.
 His advice is often abstract yet demanding.

-Formerly the president of the Rhode Island School of Design, Maeda [now works](http://www.fastcodesign.com/3023047/) at a venture captial firm.
+Formerly the president of the Rhode Island School of Design, Maeda [now works](http://www.fastcodesign.com/3023047/) at a venture capital firm.

 ## Known for
 * Simplicity and Leadership